Last Updated on June 11, 2022 by Paroma

 Above: Niner winery

 Paso Robles is one of the trendiest wine tasting destinations in California and located in San Luis Obispo County, about 206 miles south of San Francisco in California’s central coast region.
+If you love wine, definitely check this part of the central coast out as your next weekend getaway from San Francisco.

 Located midway between San Francisco and Los Angeles, this city is known for its myriad wineries, tasting rooms and olive groves-attracting wine lovers from both Northern and Southern California.
-Much like my previous wine tastings with Babu (and now, Gunda) in Napa, Sonoma, Clear Lake and Lodi, Paso Robles too has many dog friendly tasting rooms and wineries for dog parents.
+Much like my previous wine tastings with Babu (and now, Gunda) in Napa, Sonoma, Carmel Valley, Clear Lake and Lodi, Paso Robles too has many dog friendly tasting rooms and wineries for dog parents.

 The best way to go about planning your dog friendly wine tasting in Paso is to consult the list on the Paso Robles Wineries website which has all the wineries (with a helpful dog logo next to their names to indicate that they welcome pups) listed.
 It was definitely very helpful for me to shortlist the wineries to go to with Gunda, who has previously been with us to Pismo Beach, a dog friendly beach town near San Luis Obispo.